Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Choice of parameter for Model I and Model II

 \section{Choice of parameter for Model I and Model II}

-We select a five parameter ({\bf p}=($H_0$, $\Omega_{d0}$, $\phi_0$, $v_0$, $r_d$)) differential equation for Model I while restricting the parameters to three ({\bf p}=($H_0$, $v_0$, $r_d$)) for Model II.
-Our choice is solely based on the model’s complexity and the redundancy of additional parameters that have minimal or no impact on the observational model fitting.
-In our initial model (Model I), we can choose $m$ and $\l$ as parameters, but we choose not to do so because they do not constrain our model.
-This can be inferred from the Bayesian plot and the corresponding heatmap (Fig. \ref{Fig7}) that represents the correlation between different parameters.
-In Figure (Fig. \ref{fig:7b}), we display the correlation matrix where we select $m$ and $\l$ as additional model parameters along with ({\bf p}=($H_0$, $\Omega_{V0}$, $\phi_0$, $v_0$, $r_d$)).
-The initial condition is chosen to be Gaussian, with $m$ having a mean of $\mu_{m}=2$ and a standard deviation of $\sigma_{m}=0.2$, and $\l$ having a mean of $\mu_{\l}=1$ and a standard deviation of $\sigma_{\l} = 0.5$.
+We select a six parameters ({\bf p}=($H_0$, $\Omega_{m0}$, $\phi_0$, $x_0$, $r_d$, $\l$)) differential equation for Model I while restricting the parameters to five ({\bf p}=($H_0$, $\Omega_{m0}$, $r_d$, $\phi_0$, $v_0$)) for Model II.
+Our choice is solely based on the model’s complexity and the redundancy of additional parameters in observational model fitting.

-According to the above presented diagram (Fig. \ref{Fig7}), the parameters $m$ and $\l$ exhibit negligible correlation with the other cosmological parameters, as seen in both the Bayesian posterior plot and the heatmap correlation matrix.
-The corresponding scatter plots show a lack of structured dependence, and the Pearson correlation coefficients are close to zero.
-This statistical independence suggests that $m$ and $\l$ do not significantly influence the behavior of key observables governed by parameters like $H_0$ and $\O_{d0}$.
-Therefore, $m$ and $\l$ can be effectively treated as auxiliary or external parameters in the model, and may be fixed to constant values without compromising the accuracy or flexibility of the parameter estimation framework.
-This simplification can help reduce computational complexity while maintaining model fidelity.
-Therefore, we restrict ourselves to choosing only five parameters for Model I, and for simplicity, we choose $m=1$ and $\l =1$.

-In our first model (Model I), the present day dark energy density parameter $\O_{d0}$ is introduced explicitly as a free parameter.
-However, in the second model, we consider a unified scalar field Lagrangian that simultaneously accounts for both dark energy and dark matter components.
-In this framework, the scalar field is solely responsible for the entire dark sector.
-This unification naturally renders $\O_{d0}$ a derived quantity rather than a fundamental input parameter.
-This can also be verified from Eq. (\ref{29}) where we have,